Shiva-Prasad-Naroju/schema-based-summarizer/README.md

 # FIR Auto-Fill System v1.1

-An intelligent Streamlit application for automated First Information Report (FIR) processing.
-The system extracts structured data from complaint texts using Groq's LLaMA 3.1 model, validates mandatory information, and generates concise summaries for police officers.
+An intelligent Streamlit application in which the system extracts structured data from complaint texts using Groq's LLaMA 3.1 model, validates mandatory information, and generates concise summaries for police officers.

 ## 🚀 Features